3/5

 What causes DDD?

-The exact causes of this condition are not yet known, but the most common signals include:
+The exact causes of DDD are not fully understood, but common contributing factors include:

 • Traumatic events: This disorder can be triggered by severe stress, such as emotional trauma, accidents, abuse, or loss of a loved one.
 The brain then uses DDD as a defense mechanism to cope with intense emotional pain.